gkcoll/celestial-empire-lan-launcher/README.md

 ## Introduction

-Celestial Local Area Network (LAN) Launcher.
+Celestial Empire Local Area Network (LAN) Launcher.

 This project is not a virus, just for MOCKING CELESTIAL EMPIRE'S NET SELF-ISOLATION BEHAVIOR.